DraGiuS/arch_installer/README.md

 * Added some packages, aur or not..

-* Support of Flatpak and snap packages by default
+* Support of snap packages by default

 * You can set up your android development easily